Authorization

 Each form has optional field policy which is a CEL expression which can be used to define policy of who can access the form.

-• If OIDC is not set there are no restrictions (policy effectively is ignored)
+- If OIDC is not set there are no restrictions (

-• If policy absent, it is ignored - all authorized users has access to the form
+policyabsent, it is ignored - all authorized users has access to the form - If

 The restriction is also applied for listing - users will list of only allowed forms.